web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/typescript.md

 Note that if ts-loader is enabled and `compileOnly: false` is set, please disable tsChecker to avoid duplicate type-checking.

 :::tip STC
-The author of SWC has announced a new open-source type-checking tool based on Rust, which is called [STC](https://github.com/dudykr/stc), it's super fast but it cannot used for production now, really don't recommend you use that for now, when it's stabled we will use that in Builder SWC plugin as experimental ability.
+The author of SWC has announced a new open-source type-checking tool based on Rust, which is called [STC](https://github.com/dudykr/stc), it's super fast but it cannot used for production now, really don't recommend you use that for now, when it's stabled we will use that in Rsbuild SWC plugin as experimental ability.
 :::